 Society membership includes the British Association of Otolaryngology, Head and Neck Surgery, the British Society of Otology, the British Rhinological Society, the British Voice Association and the South West Laryngological Association.
 I contribute audit data to the National Otology audit database.

-I hold an academic appointment as the Clinical sub-dean for Exeter University Medical school and am an examiner for the Royal College of Surgeons final ENT examinations.
+I hold an academic appointment as the Clinical sub-dean for Exeter University Medical school, am an examiner for the Royal College of Surgeons final ENT examinations and an external examiner for another UK medical school.
 In 2016 I set up a Masters course in Extreme Medicine at the University of Exeter; equipping people with the knowledge and skills to work in remote and hostile environments away from conventional medical facilities, and continue to supervise the course as Programme Lead.

 I have an active research profile.
 I am an author on several clinical reviews in the Cochrane Database of Systematic reviews and regularly peer-review journal articles for the British Medical Journal and Annals of College of Surgeons, as well as ongoing research into the epidemiology of Meniere’s disease and vocal fold dysfunction in patients with severe asthma.